Jennifer Vyvyan: Biography

 Having never retired, Vyvyan died from complications of a longstanding bronchial illness on 5 April 1974 at the age of 49.
+Her husband Leon Crown and their son Jonathan Crown (1964-2020) survived her.

 Recordings

-Vyvyan's association with Benjamin Britten was perhaps one of the most fruitful periods in her career.
-Britten wrote four great roles specifically for Vyvyan: Penelope Rich (Gloriana), The Governess (The Turn of The Screw), Tytania (A Midsummer Night's Dream), and Mrs Julian (Owen Wingrave).
+Vyvyan's association with Benjamin Britten was a notable period of her career.
+Britten wrote four roles specifically for Vyvyan: Penelope Rich (Gloriana), The Governess (The Turn of The Screw), Tytania (A Midsummer Night's Dream), and Mrs Julian (Owen Wingrave).
 She can be heard on recordings of Britten's The Turn of the Screw, The Little Sweep, Owen Wingrave, Cantata Academica and Spring Symphony.
 Her Tytania can now be heard in an original cast recording of Britten's A Midsummer Night's Dream on Testament records, her Lady Rich, called by John Steane "a remarkable study in edgy pride" can be found on Music Preserved and her deliciously neurotic Mrs Julian can be heard on Decca.
 Vyvyan is featured in Britten's realizations of Purcell's The Fairy-Queen and Gay's The Beggar's Opera.
 Her Handel recordings include Semele, Saul, and two separate recordings of Messiah; one with conductor Sir Adrian Boult and the other under the baton of Sir Thomas Beecham.
-She collaborated with Beecham and the Royal Choral Society on a recording of Beethoven's Mass in C with fellow singers Monica Sinclair and Marian Nowakowski.
+She collaborated with Beecham and the Beecham Choral Society on a recording of Beethoven's Mass in C with fellow singers Monica Sinclair, Richard Lewis, and Marian Nowakowski.
 Her recital records include "Songs of England" with Ernest Lush, piano, Mozart arias conducted by Peter Maag, Scarlatti cantatas with Elsie Morison, and Haydn and Mozart concert arias conducted by Harry Newstone.